Aaron-Zhao123/blog/papers/compression/pruning.md

     2. Second order derivatives for network pruning: Optimal Brain Surgeon
     3. Learning both Weights and Connections for EfficientNeural Networks
     4. “Learning-Compression” Algorithms for Neural Net Pruning
+    5. Deep k-Means: Re-Training and Parameter Sharing with Harder Cluster Assignments for Compressing Deep Convolutions

   * Other types of pruning [details](#oprune)